swc-project/website/docs/installation.md

 yarn add --dev @swc/core @swc/cli
 ```

-This will download prebuilt binary instead of building swc if possible.
+This will download a prebuilt binary instead of building swc if possible.
 Currently prebuilt binaries are provided only for `mac (x64)` / `linux (x86_64)` / `win32-x64` and for some of node js versions (8, 10, 11, 12, 13).

-To use swc in other environments, you should install nightly version of [rust](https://www.rust-lang.org/) first.
+To use swc in other environments, you should install the nightly version of [rust](https://www.rust-lang.org/) first.
 It can be done with

 ```
 curl https://sh.rustup.rs -sSf | sh -s -- --default-toolchain=nightly